How to successfully run a silent auction in 12 steps

 To better organize all the information that your guests need to know, add Blocks, including a Sponsors Block to highlight your sponsors and their company logos, as well as a Photo Gallery Block to show your organization in action in the community.
 If you’d like to add even more details, like your organization’s website or an online silent auction page that guests can access right after they RSVP, use a Link Block so it’s easy for guests to find.

 Once everything in your invitation is ready to go, upload a list of contacts so you can send it out to everyone you know.
 Or post a shareable link to the invitation on your social media channels.
+Use Paperless Pro’s guest management tools, such as advanced Analytics for RSVPs, to stay on top of your guest list before the big day.

 Ms. Petties-Jones suggests sending invitations out “at least two months in advance, particularly if your event is hitting around the peak seasons.
 If it’s during a quieter time of year, you might be able to get away with six weeks.”